heroku-python/PyCon2020/WORKSHOP.md

 This step is pretty straight forward, but can lead to errors if you forget to update all the references.

 In the same directory that your `settings.py` file is located, create a new directory called `settings/`.
-Place your `settings.py` file into that new dir and rename it - I chose `local.py`, but you can use `dev.py` or whatever makes sense to you.
+Place your `settings.py` file into that new dir and rename it - I chose `base.py`, but you can use `dev.py` or whatever makes sense to you.

 ### 2.b

 Now navigate to your `manage.py`.
 Somewhere around the 6th line, you'll see the main process setting the default `DJANGO_SETTINGS_MODULE` to `yourproject.settings`.
-Update that to `yourproject.settings.local`, or whatever you named your local settings file.
+Update that to `yourproject.settings.base`, or whatever you named your local settings file.

 ### 2.c